I’ve written extensively about All-Clad here.

 On the other hand, All-Clad Copper Core is more stylish, more responsive than MC2/Demeyere/All-Clad Stainless (preheats faster and responds faster to changes in burner strength), and is more even-heating than All-Clad Stainless.
 Also, All-Clad Copper Core’s 12-inch skillet also comes with a helper handle, unlike other All-Clad variants, which helps a lot with handling.
 So if you’re a fan of All-Clad and want both better heat spread and better responsiveness, then All-Clad Stainless Copper Core may make sense to you.

 Lastly, I would be wary of buying Copper Core knockoffs, because it’s apparently difficult to manufacture copper-core cookware.
 For instance, I tested two brand new BonJour Copper Clad 12 inch skillets, and they both warped when heated; the exposed copper on the bottom bulged out and resulted in the middle of the pan sagging down–obviously not good for spreading oil evenly around the pan.
 Unsurprisingly, BonJour Copper Clad got discontinued pretty quickly.
-I tested two brand new KitchenAid Copper Core pieces, a product line introduced in 2014, and a) both pieces had layers that were already separating, straight out of the box, and b) its performance level was actually worse than regular All-Clad Stainless because the copper and aluminum layers were thin.
+I tested two brand new KitchenAid Copper Core pieces, a product line introduced in 2014 and discontinued a few years later, and a) both pieces had layers that were already separating, straight out of the box, and b) its performance level was actually worse than regular All-Clad Stainless because the copper and aluminum layers were thin.
 Calphalon AccuCore and Culinary Institute of America (CIA) Masters (a cooking school that probably has a deal like celebrity chefs, where some Chinese company wants to sell its mediocre products in the USA and pays a celeb for the use of their name) use much thinner layer copper layers than All-Clad Copper Core.
-The very thin copper helps prevent the warping seen in other Copper Core knockoffs, but with so little copper and aluminum, you wind up a pan that doesn’t outperform regular All-Clad Stainless, let alone All-Clad Copper Core.
+I wash shocked to see the pan didn’t outperform regular All-Clad Stainless, let alone All-Clad Copper Core.
 If a beer company watered down its beer to the point where it was 99% water, is it really beer?
 Or is it beer-flavored water?
 Similarly, these Chinese knockoffs are “copper-flavored” rather than legit copper core products.

 Bottom Line: I’ve never seen a good All-Clad Copper Core knockoff.1 If you want something built like All-Clad Copper Core (thick copper layer surrounded by stainless steel), then buy All-Clad Copper Core–all of its imitations are worse.